primate assay data sheet

 Less preferred specimen types:

-0.2ml whole blood in EDTA (purple top) or ACD (yellow top)
+0.2ml whole blood in EDTA (purple top) tube, or 0.2 ml urine

 Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
 For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.

 For all specimen types, if there will be a delay in shipping, or

 during very warm weather, refrigerate specimens until shipped